 Each year Kingston City Council approves a schedule of Fees and Charges related to the Grand Theatre.
 These costs are approved annually as part of the City's budget process and are typically subject to inflation.
 All fees listed are exclusive of application taxes unless otherwise noted and the new schedule of Fees and Charges takes effect every January 1.

-Update: Due to COVID-19, the City has temporarily reduced rental fees for the Baby Grand in 2021.
-These fee reductions apply to Kingston Non-Profit Groups and Artists, Kingston Community Groups, and Commercial.
+Update: In response to COVID-19, the City has temporarily reduced rental fees in 2021.
+These fee reductions apply to Kingston Non-Profit Groups and Artists, Kingston Community Groups and Commercial rentals.
 The Regina Rosen Auditorium is also available to rent at reduced rates in 2021 for rehearsals and streaming.
-These fee reductions only apply to Kingston Non-Profit Groups and Artists as well as Kingston Community Groups.
-All facility rentals depend on the guidelines in place at the time and are subject to change.
+Those fee reductions only apply to Kingston Non-Profit Groups and Artists as well as Kingston Community Groups.
+Please Note: All facility rentals depend on the guidelines in place at the time and are subject to change.